 On all our tours our policy is you must be 13 years or older.

-If you are a family with small children under the age of 13 and a group of 4 or more, we recommend booking a private excursions.
-This will allow us to customize the food and tour to your families needs and wants.
+However, If you are a family with small children under the age of 13 and a group of 4 or more, we recommend booking a private excursions.
+This will allow us to customize the food and tour to your families or group.

 Anyone concerned about their paddling ability, please give us a call so we can discuss tour details with you.

 There’s no need to bring water as we will provide water, food and safety equipment.

 To find out more about what is provided, please visit our What We provide & What to Bring page.

 Should I tip the guides and how much?